th7mo/th7mo.com/style-guide.md

 Start the document with a heading 1 (`#`) with the name of the Markdown file.
 Use spaces instead of slashes and capitalize the first character.
+Only one heading 1 is allowed in the entire Markdown file.

 When writing commands using the triple backtick syntax, never prefix the command with `$` or `#`.
 Write the command without any prefixes so it can easily be copied to the terminal.